-On the other end of the wires I put two Molex connectors.
-One for the Video and one for the Audio.
+On the other end of the wires I used two Molex .156 KK headers for the Video and one 4 pin .093 Molex connector for the Audio.
 The Audio input accepts Line Level inputs, so if the arcade game has amplified audio, you'll want to convert that to line level.
 There are adapters out there that do that for you, you'll just need to search for it.

-In this case I used a standard 9 pin Molex for the Video, but I could have also used a .156 KK header.
-The reason for the Molex is due to a Sync issue I ran into with some JAMMA PCB's (Double Dragon and CHELNOV: Atomic Runner).
+The reason I used two .156 KK headers. for the video is due to a Sync issue I ran into with some JAMMA PCB's (Double Dragon and CHELNOV: Atomic Runner).
 For some reason they wouldn't sync vertically to the monitor (picture would constantly roll).

 After a lot of playing around, I ran into something very strange.
 If I held each sync wire in each hand, the picture was rock solid.
 If they were just connected and I powered it up, it wouldn't sync.
 The weirder part was if I held each wire the picture was rock solid, then if I connected them after holding them separate, and let go, the picture would stay rock solid!